apache/pekko-persistence-r2dbc/docs/src/main/paradox/journal.md

 retries the batch in halves until only the offending write fails.
 The other persistent actors are not affected.
 Failures that are not caused by a single persistence id, for example a lost database connection, fail all writes of the batch.
 The affected persistent actors see a journal write failure and are stopped by the default supervision, as with the default journal.
-Retrying a batch with a single offending write costs at most twice `max-batch-size` statements, which is the number of statements the default journal would have used for the same writes.
+Isolating a single offending write costs about 2 * log2(`max-batch-size`) additional statements; only when many writes in the batch are offending does the retry approach twice `max-batch-size` statements, which is the number of statements the default journal would have used for the same writes.

 Memory:
 `max-batch-size` limits the number of requests in one batch, not the number of events, and the queue is limited